TrashPandaCode/reports/ia-final/contributions/markus.typ

   === Concept and Design<markus_concept_design>

-  At the beginning of the concept and design phase I started creating a first `wireframe` showing an example of the landing page and the level selection screen.
+  At the beginning of the concept and design phase I started creating a first `wireframe` showing a very simple example of a home screen for the game and a level selection screen.
 This was mainly to get a first idea of how the game preview could look like and to have a starting point for further discussions with the team.
 This was then developed further by Leo Kling and Jonathan Kron, who created more detailed wireframes and mockups for the home and the level selection screen.
   After that I was involved in the discussion where we chose the design of our website and whether the game should be in 2D or 3D.
-  // I tried to give feedback as I was responsible for the game design part and had to think about the level structure.
-Therefore I was also deeply involved in the discussion about whether to make a 2D or 3D game.
+As me being responsible for the game design part this was an important decision that would highly influence the workflow of the game and the graphical design.

   Later in this phase I was mainly contributing regarding the `level content` itself, the `story` of the game and how to connect those two aspects of the game.
 After setting up initial levels I was also responsible on working out and designing `tutorial levels` to introduce the player to the game mechanics and also help him navigate within the system.
 This was a very important part of the game design, as it was crucial to make the game `user-friendly` and easy to understand for the player.